-When a new premium smartphone enters the market, it often does so at a premium price, which can easily push north of $1,000.
-That's a fair chunk of change to lay down, and you may have seen a number of online advertisements for Australian sellers offering what appears to be the same devices at a discount, sometimes hundreds of dollars cheaper.
+When a new premium smartphone enters the market, it's typically going to sell for well over $1,000.
+Some models of Apple's latest iPhones even soar above the $2,000 threshold.
+That's a serious chunk of change to lay down and you may have seen a number of ads online for Australian retailers offering what appears to be those very devices at a significant discount, sometimes selling them for hundreds of dollars less than RRP.

-What they're doing is directly importing those phones from other countries where they're sold at a cheaper rate, adding a small margin of profit for their troubles and undercutting the "official" price along the way.
-It's referred to as direct importing, parallel importing or sometimes "grey market" importing.
+These retailers are typically importing those phones from other countries where they're sold at a cheaper rate.
+They'll add a small margin of profit for their troubles and undercut the "official" price along the way.
+This process is often referred to as direct importing, parallel importing or sometimes "grey-market" importing.

-For the most part it's entirely legal.
-Any device imported and sold by an Australian business has to comply with the relevant safety and packaging laws, but that's far more of a concern for, say, a food product than it is a mobile phone that's already being sold locally by the actual supplier anyway.
+For the most part, buying a grey-market phone is entirely legal.
+Any device imported and sold by an Australian business has to comply with the relevant Australian safety and packaging laws, but that's far more of a concern for something like food and perishables than it is for a mobile phone that's already being sold locally by the actual supplier anyway.

-There are some restrictions in place for parallel importing of products, but mobile phones don't fall under them.
-Mobile phone manufacturers might not like it much, but it's perfectly legal.
+There are some restrictions in place for parallel importing of certain products, but mobile phones don't fall under them.
+Mobile phone manufacturers might not like it much, but grey-market imports are perfectly legal.

-Do your research.
-If you're dealing with a business that purports to be Australia-based, check their bona fides in relation to the office they operate out of, contact details, and as many customer reports as you can dig up.
-A simple online search for the merchant name plus either "mobile phones" or "complaint" should dig up some online feedback that can give you a better overall picture of how a given supplier operates when things go wrong.
-If you genuinely can't find any feedback or mention, that could be a worrying sign, because established merchants should have a genuine online presence beyond their own store.
+That said, you should be quite safe as long as you do your research.
+If you're dealing with a business that says it is based in Australia, double check.
+Make sure the address of the office it operates out of is legitimate, confirm its contact details are valid and seek out as many customer reports as you can.
+A simple online search for the merchant name plus either "mobile phones" or "complaint" should provide you with a better overall picture of how a given supplier operates when things go wrong.

-One issue to be aware of with grey market phones is that they're not always identical to the models you can buy here.
-There's the more obvious stuff, like the preinstalled applications that carriers often wedge into the phone operating system and the splash screens that promote their brands every time you fire up the device.
-That's usually no great loss, and if you're really keen you can normally download those applications from the relevant app store anyway.
+The other key issue to keep in mind with grey-market phones is that they aren't always identical to their local counterparts.
+There are minor differences such as the pre-installed applications that carriers often wedge into the phone's operating system and the splash screens that promote their brands every time you boot up the device.
+Such differences are trivial and if you're really keen you can normally download any missing applications from the Android or iOS app stores anyway.

-The bigger issue is ensuring that the phone you're buying will work optimally with the network that you're intending to use it on.
-Phone manufacturers build multiple models of each phone, typically to suit the frequencies and bands used in those countries.
-It varies a lot by manufacturer and brand, with some phone models, such as iPhones, only really having five or so distinct "models" to worry about.
-Conversely, some models of Samsung's Galaxy phone lines have had dozens of slightly different variable models.
-You can check the current frequencies used by Australian carriers here.
+What you really need to watch out for is network compatibility.
+Mobile networks operate on different frequencies in different countries and phone manufacturers often build multiple models of each of their phones to suit the frequencies and bands used in those countries.
+How many models of a phone there are varies by manufacturer and brand, with some devices such as Apple's iPhones only really having five or so distinct "models" to worry about.
+Conversely, some Samsung Galaxy product lines have had dozens of slightly different phone models tuned for their respective regional markets.

 What about the power connector?

-The one downside you may hit here is that the "fast charger" sold with some phones might not be suitable for 240V Australian power at all.
-Check carefully before using just a plug adaptor in that case, as a step-down transformer may be required, in which case simply forgetting fast charging is probably easier.
+The one challenge you can face here is that the "fast charger" sold with some phones might not be suitable for 240V Australian power.
+Check carefully before using a plug adaptor in that case, as you may need a step-down transformer for it to work at all.

-The local brand isn't specifically obliged to deal with any warranty or repair issues.
-Some brands do offer "worldwide" warranties and may at least examine your device to see if it meets warranty guidelines, or at least can be repaired at cost.
-Other brands won't specifically honour warranties for phones sold outside Australia, although many state that they take these issues on a "case by case" basis, so it may be worth enquiring with them if you do hit a problem with your original phone retailer.
-The local brand representatives may opt to repair your device in some cases, but they're entitled to charge for doing so, even for devices which would otherwise qualify for warranty protection.
+Other brands specifically state that they won't honour warranties for phones sold outside Australia.
+That said, many are willing to consider claims on a "case by case" basis, so it may be worth enquiring with them if you hit a problem with the retailer you bought the phone from.
+Local brand representatives may be prepared to repair your device in some cases, though it's likely they'll charge you even for devices that would otherwise qualify for warranty protection.

 Need a new prepaid plan to go with your imported phone?
-Here are your choices with at least 5GB of data each month:
+Here are your choices with at least 10GB of data each month: